Abram Ilyich Fet: Biography

 Fet was the first to translate and introduce many books on psychology for Samizdat which failed to pass the censorship in the USSR of the time: Eric Berne, Games People Play, 1964, The Layman's Guide to Psychiatry and Psychoanalysis, 1959, Sex in Human Loving, 1970; Erich Fromm Escape from Freedom (Die Furcht vor der Freiheit, 1941); Karen Horney, The Neurotic Personality of our Time, 1937, and many others.

 To introduce the reader to various kinds of society organization, Fet translated books for Samizdat from the series of pocket ABC books published in Warsaw and disclosing the basics of social and economic organization in different countries: The ABC of Stockholm, The ABC of Vienna, The ABC of Bern.
 These translations were complemented by Fet's own articles: Social Doctrines (1979) and What is Socialism?
 (1989).

 Beginning with the mid-1970s, Fet closely followed the events which took place in Poland.
 He perceived the Polish crisis of 1980−1981 as the start of collapse of the so-called Socialist camp.
 His book The Polish Revolution written in the wake of the events was anonymously published in 1985 in Paris and in London, with a foreword of Mario Corti.
 He provided an analysis of the Polish events, disclosed their historic prerequisites, demonstrated the outstanding role of the Polish intellectuals, and foretold the ways of further development for the country.

 Fet wrote most of his humanitarian articles for Samizdat, as they could not appear in the censored Soviet periodicals.
 In the 1980s, the Russian emigree journal in Paris called Syntax published six articles by Fet signed with the pseudonym A.N.
 Klenov, which he later used for other writings on social issues.

 Throughout his life, Fet was thinking on the human society, on the biological and cultural nature of man, on the social mission of the intelligentsia, on religious beliefs and ideals.
-These reflections resulted in his books Pythagoras and the Ape (1989), Letters from Russia (1989–1991), Delusions of Capitalism, or the Fatal Conceit of Professor Hayek (1996), the main work being Instinct and Social Behavior, publshed in 2009.
+These reflections resulted in his books Pythagoras and the Ape (1989), Letters from Russia (1989–1991), Delusions of Capitalism, or the Fatal Conceit of Professor Hayek (1996), the main work being Instinct and Social Behavior, published in 2009.
 This book is dedicated to the history of culture presented from the viewpoint of ethology.
-The author set a goal "to reveal the impact of the social instinct on the human socety, to describe the conditions frustrating its manifestations and to explain the effects of various attempts to suppress this invincible instinct".
+The author set a goal "to reveal the impact of the social instinct on the human society, to describe the conditions frustrating its manifestations and to explain the effects of various attempts to suppress this invincible instinct".
 Fet discovered and first described a kind of social instinct specific to humans, which he called "the instinct of intraspecific solidarity".
 Its specificity consists in the ability of being spread from minor groups to larger ones.
 Using comprehensive historic examples, the author has convincingly demonstrated how our morals and our love for our neighbors originated from tribal solidarity, which gradually became transformed into intraspecific solidarity, thus spreading the mark of kinship to ever wider communities, eventually to be referred to the entire mankind.